martinlevesque/secretsfly/README.md

 - `AVAILABLE_ENVIRONMENTS`: Default: prod.
 Comma separated list of environments available globally.
 - `ADMIN_MASTER_KEY_EXPIRATION`: Default: 300 (in seconds).
 Master key timeout, after which the master key is deleted from the session.
+- `NB_MINUTES_DECRYPTED_BEFORE_REDIRECT`: Default: 5.
+Number of minutes before redirecting to the encrypted secrets page from the decrypted page.

 ## How it works